 What is a Hairball?

 - A hairball (fur ball) is the unpleasant looking cigar-shaped wad of fur your cat might vomit up.
-It gets the tubular shape when hair accumulates in your cat’s esophagus.
+It gets the tubular shape when hair gathers in your cat’s esophagus.

 - If the hair reaches the stomach, but doesn’t leave the stomach, the material that is vomited may be more round in shape.
 Those strands of hair in liquid (clear, frothy, or yellow liquid) are not hairballs, they are “vomit with hair.”